Game Intelligence: Theory and Computation: The dataset, computational methods, and results

-The Elo rating system is used to rank players based on their past performance.
-Given two players with Elo ratings \( E_i \) and \( E_j \), the expected score for player \( i \), represented by \( ES_i \), $i\in \{W,B\}$ is computed using the following formula:
+To standardize the raw GI scores, I first computed the sample average and standard deviation in a large dataset of regular players, downloaded from Lichess Open Database, which consists of all games except bullet games played by their users (slightly more than one million players).\footnote{While official world championships exist for classical, rapid, and blitz chess, bullet chess (including hyper-bullet) does not have such recognition.
+Therefore, bullet games were excluded from this dataset.} This dataset consists of two parts, the games played in August 2023 (part 1) and in September 2023 (part 2).
+Table~\ref{tab:population_average} presents the average raw GI scores, MPs, and their standard deviations.
+To check the robustness of these numbers, I have computed the same statistics for each part separately.
+As the table shows, both the averages and the standard deviations are remarkably close in each part.

-This formula allows the integration of win-draw-loss probabilities generated by engines with probabilities based on estimated human performance.
-As a result, the calculated probabilities are more refined, considering the actual Elo ratings of the players and the centipawn evaluation of the position.
+Before standardizing the raw GI scores, I weighted them using the Elo ratings of the opponents since the dataset includes players from all levels.
+The weight decreases as the Elo rating of the opponent decreases, and vice versa.
+To provide some background, the Elo rating system is used to rank players based on their past performance.
+Given two players with Elo ratings $E_i$ and $E_j$, the expected score for player $i$, represented by $ES$, is computed using the following formula: